-Title Cancel Culture in Australia Degree of recognition International Media name/outlet ABC Radio Media type Radio Duration/Length/Size 51 min 38 secs Country Australia Date 12/08/20 Description What does "cancel culture" mean in the Australian context?
+Title Cancel Culture in Australia Degree of recognition International Media name/outlet ABC Radio Media type Radio Duration/Length/Size 51 min 38 secs Country/Territory Australia Date 12/08/20 Description What does "cancel culture" mean in the Australian context?

 Is there a real reassessment of our history driving the calls for statues, TV shows and other reminders of a less than glorious past to be no longer displayed or accessible?